 Transmission Customers with imbalances may also be subject to charges for Regulation and Frequency Response, as described in Rate Schedule 3.

 Energy imbalances resulting from inadvertent interchange between Control Areas will continue to be addressed by the procedures that Control Area operators currently use to address such imbalances.
-Any increase or decrease in costs resulting from pay back of accumulated inadvertent interchange will be included in the ISO Scheduling, System Control and Dispatch Service charge.
+Any increase or decrease in costs resulting from pay back of accumulated inadvertent interchange will be included in the residual costs payment or the residual costs charge as calculated in Section 6.1.8 of Rate Schedule 1 of this ISO OATT..

 6.4.2 Inadvertent Energy Management Requirements